twingly/twingly-search-api-dotnet/README.md

     }

 ```
-To learn more about the features of this client, check out the example code that can be found in [Twingly.Search.Samples](Twingly.Search.Samples).
+To learn more about the features of this client, check out the example code in [Twingly.Search.Samples](Twingly.Search.Samples).

 ### Exception handling